Troubleshooters.Com and T.C Linux Library Present

 Troubleshoot modularly

 Know your modules, and troubleshoot accordingly.
 Test dnscache alone, without worrying about tinydns.
-Use the dig @ command so to test directly to the IP address assigned dnscache.
-Only after dnscache works perfectly, test tinydns, once again using dig @ so as to test directly to the IP address assigned dnscache.
+Use the dig @ command so to test directly to the IP address assigned dnscache (probably that computer's IP address).
+Likewise, test tinydns alone, once again using dig @ so as to test directly to the IP address assigned dnscache (probably 127.0.0.1).
 Only after that works will you test at the address in resolv.conf.

 Remember both dnscache and tinydns have their own logs: